Criticism of evolutionary psychology: Environment of evolutionary adaptedness

 Steven Pinker argues that there is enough evidence available about the historical environments humans evolved in for evolutionary psychologists to make inferences and predictions from.
 Pinker argues that the evidence indicates that the ancestral environment lacked "agriculture, contraception, high-tech medicine, mass media, mass-produced goods, money, police, armies, communities of strangers, and other modern features", which Pinker argues all have profound implications for minds that evolved in such an environment.

 Testability of hypotheses

 A frequent criticism of evolutionary psychology is that its hypotheses are difficult or impossible to test, challenging its status as an empirical science.
-As an example, critics point out that many current traits likely evolved to serve different functions from those they do now, confounding attempts to make backward inferences into history.
+As an example, critics point out that multiple current traits likely evolved to serve different functions from those they do now, confounding attempts to make backward inferences into history.
 Evolutionary psychologists acknowledge the difficulty of testing their hypotheses but assert it is nevertheless possible.

-Critics argue that many hypotheses put forward to explain the adaptive nature of human behavioural traits are "just-so stories"; neat adaptive explanations for the evolution of given traits that do not rest on any evidence beyond their own internal logic.
+Critics argue that a number of hypotheses put forward to explain the adaptive nature of human behavioural traits are "just-so stories"; neat adaptive explanations for the evolution of given traits that do not rest on any evidence beyond their own internal logic.
 They allege that evolutionary psychology can predict many, or even all, behaviours for a given situation, including contradictory ones.
-Therefore, many human behaviours will always fit some hypotheses.
+Therefore, some human behaviours will always fit some hypotheses.
 Noam Chomsky argued: